 What features are available and what's the price?

-Standard equipment is above-average with 20-inch gloss-black wheels, the driver assistance tech listed in the safety section below, automatic LED headlights, LED fog lights, rear privacy glass, proximity entry and push-button start, tri-zone automatic climate control, a manually height-adjustable driver seat, cloth upholstery, two USB ports and a 7-speaker sound system with a traditional media interface with buttons and a display.
+Standard equipment is above-average with 20-inch gloss-black wheels, the driver assistance tech listed in the safety section below, automatic LED headlights, LED fog lights, rear privacy glass, proximity entry and push-button start, tri-zone automatic climate control, a manually height-adjustable driver seat, cloth upholstery, two USB ports, an 8-inch touchscreen, Apple CarPlay, Android Auto and a 7-speaker sound system.

-The step up to the EX-L is steep, but it adds so much popular equipment like a power liftgate, a sunroof, heated power front seats, leather, rear window sunshades, the 8-inch touchscreen interface, four USB ports and Apple CarPlay and Android Auto, that we're guessing that most shoppers will end up choosing one.
+The stepping up to the EX-L is steep, but it adds so much popular equipment like a power liftgate, a sunroof, heated power front seats, leather, rear window sunshades, and four USB ports, that we're guessing that most shoppers will end up choosing one.
 It would be a good call.
-We've extensively tested the range-topping Elite model and it's hard to ID many features we'd have to have.
+We've extensively tested the range-topping Elite model and it's hard to ID many features we'd have to have that aren't included on the EX-L.

 A full breakdown of each trim and its features, specs and local pricing can be found here in Autoblog.